|The bacon for my corn|

 4 cups milk

-Just cover potatoes, ohio and celery with with water (I actually like to use chicken broth) and cook until tender.
+Just cover potatoes, onion and celery with with water (I actually like to use chicken broth) and cook until tender.
 Now add corn with juice, bacon, salt and paper.
 To make sauce mix butter and flour, over medium-low heat, and then slowly add milk.
 Stir until thick.
 Add sauce to rest of ingredients, stir and serve.
 This will make 8 to 10 cups.